guidovezzoni/smart-properties/README.md

 # Example
-Given this sample file `hyper.properties` in the root folder of the project:
+Given this sample file `smart.properties` in the root folder of the project:
 ```groovy
 property01.BuildConfig=prop01
 property02.Resources=prop02